BaranOzcelik/BaranOzcelik/README.md

 ### Hi there 👋, my name is Baran

 I've been a software developer since 2016.
 Currently, I am rapidly advancing towards becoming a Full-Stack Developer.
-I also have experience in UI/UX design.Coding is my passion and now it's part of my life.
+I also have experience in UI/UX design.
+Coding is my passion and now it's part of my life.

 - 🔭 I’m currently working on https://brainmodify.com/ 🔗
 - 🌱 I’m currently learning Vue.js 🐱‍💻